Welcome New Employees

 - View New Employee Orientation within 30 days of starting

-- An email will be sent within your first week inviting you to the online course, which must be completed within 30 days or receipt.
+- An email will be sent within your first few weeks inviting you to the online course, which must be completed within 30 days of receipt

 - Introduction to University Business Processes

-- In the myHR onboarding module, attest to the Staff Handbook
+- In the myHR onboarding module, attest to the following:

 Familiarize yourself with the University